Appium setup

 app The absolute local path or remote HTTP URL to an .ipa (iOS) or .apk (Android) file

-autoAcceptAlerts Accept all iOS (only!) alerts automatically if they pop up.
-This includes privacy access permission alerts (e.g., location, contacts, photos).
-Default is false.
-"True"
+autoAcceptAlerts Accepts all (iOS only) alerts automatically if they pop up.
+This includes privacy access permission alerts (e.g., location, contacts).
+Default is false "True"